-The creation of the latest phase of the Castlemead estate released some funds towards leisure provision.
-The first phase will see a new, challenging and exciting play space on the recreation ground.
+The creation of the Castlemead estate released some funds to AVDC towards leisure provision.
+We hope this will enable an upgrade of the recreation ground facilities including a new, challenging and exciting play space on the recreation ground; a concrete skate park and a multi-use ball games court.